-Myocardial perfusion imaging is being done to determine the significance or the extent of myocardial ischemia (or scar), or to assess myocardial viability (e.g., risk stratification following acute myocardial infarction).
+Myocardial perfusion imaging CPT code is being done to determine the significance or the extent of myocardial ischemia (or scar), or to assess myocardial viability (e.g., risk stratification following acute myocardial infarction).
 Planar techniques, such as conventional scintigraphy, are rarely used.
 Rather, SPECT is more common and effective nowadays.
 With multihead SPECT systems, imaging can often be completed in less than 10 minutes.
 With SPECT, interior and posterior abnormalities and small areas of infarction can be identified, as well as the occluded blood vessels and the mass of infarcted and viable myocardium.

 A myocardial perfusion study utilizes an imaging isotope agent that reflects segmental and global myocardial blood flow and uptake, the interpretation of which is used to make inference about the presence of scar and ischemia.
 Often, a second injection is done so that images may be obtained both after stress and at rest.